 It is the common route chosen by most of the riders.
-This two weeks tour for Ladakh expedition is neither too slow nor is too fast.
+This two weeks motorcycle tour in Himalayan terrain is neither too slow nor is too fast.
 Exploring Ladakh on Royal Enfield Motorcycle would be one of the unforgettable experience in your life.
 Navigate below menu to know more about this motorcycle expedition program for 2019.

 Ladakh Motorcycle Expedition